Deeon-Burgan/DeeonBurgan_T2A1/DeeonBurgan_T2A1-A/README.md

 ### Model:
 The model is the storage of our data and logic.
 In Rails the model represents the information in the database as well as the logic behind any validation.
+The model interacts with the database anytime we want to amend our data, often using the CRUD system(create, read, update, delete)

 ### View:
 The view is what's sent back to the browser, the GUI.
 The view is the front-end of the application.